 Draw conclusions from your experimentation and iterate.

-The value-based design methodology helps you understand what members and constituents value, and how you can unlock even more value for them and for your organization.
+The value-based design methodology helps you understand what members and supporters value, and how you can unlock even more value for them and for your organization.